dimitrievgs/Reverse-proxy-server-for-Foundryvtt/Reverse proxy server for Foundryvtt (EN).md

 sudo systemctl restart ufw
 ```

-Probably, now it will become visible how actively the outside world is trying to communicate with the server, and messages like "\[UFW BLOCK\]".
+Probably, now you can see how actively the outside world is trying to communicate with the server, and messages like "\[UFW BLOCK\]".

-If there is a need for a more detailed setup of ufw, this article may come in handy:
+If you need a more detailed information about configuring of ufw, this article can help:
 <https://1linux.ru/old/fajrvoll-primery-s-iptables-ufw.html>.

 ## 6. Fail2ban

 The Fail2Ban service analyzes the logs on the server and counts the number of access attempts from each IP address.
-The settings specify the rules for how many access attempts are allowed for a certain interval - after which this IP address is blocked for a specified period of time.
+Its settings specify the rules for how many access attempts are allowed for a certain interval - after which this IP address is blocked for a specified period of time.
 For example, we allow 5 unsuccessful SSH authentication attempts within 2 hours, after which we block this IP address for 12 hours.

 Install fail2ban: